ilkkamtk/monikanavajulkaiseminen/week1/02-WP-intro.md

   websites, pages are used for static content that is not updated often like "About us", "Contact us", etc.
 - **Post** - A blog post that is part of the blog feed.
 It is affected by time and is displayed in reverse chronological order.
 In websites, posts are used for dynamic content that is updated often like news, articles, products, etc.
+- **Category** - A way to group posts that are related to each other.
+It is a method to organize content.
+- **Tag** - A keyword that is used to describe the content of a post.
 - **Theme** - A collection of templates and stylesheets used to define the appearance and display of a WordPress powered website.
 - **Template** - A file that controls the layout of a WordPress website.
 It is a file that is used to generate the final